Sources

 3. Optionally toggle adding all the associated variations

-5. Optionally add tags or labels to help you better segment and filter through products later on
+4. Optionally add tags or labels to help you better segment and filter products later on

 1. Select the marketplace you'd like to enter products from